Smithsonian Student Travel: Terms and Conditions

 What’s included in the Tuition?

 Tuition for Smithsonian Student Travel covers all day-to-day expenses including three meals each day, lodging, entertainment, excursions, any theatre and concert tickets, entry fees, bike and boat rentals, equipment rental, tips, and all ground transportation during the program, including trains, buses and taxis.
-Tuition does not include the $200 Application Fee, international or internal airfare, baggage fees, visa and entry/exit fees, laundry, communication home, health care, COVID-19 tests, gifts, snacks, or other personal expenses.
+Tuition does not include the $200 Application Fee, international or internal airfare, baggage fees, visa and entry/exit fees, laundry, communication home, health care, COVID-19 tests, Trip Cancelation Insurance, gifts, snacks, or other personal expenses.

-Basis of Program Tuition
+Basis of Program Tuition:

 All tuitions are based on shared accommodations throughout the program, unless otherwise noted and are quoted in U.S. dollars.

 Smithsonian Student Travel arranges an escorted round-trip group flight at additional cost for each of our international programs, and some of our domestic programs.
+In the case of airline delays or cancellations families are responsible for any additional hotel, transportation, food, and airline fees resulting from such delays or cancellations.

-Travel Documents and Information
+Travel Documents and Information:

 Participants are responsible for obtaining any documents required for their participation in the program such as a valid passport, all visas, vaccination certificates, and any other documents.
 Failure to obtain documents does not negate the terms and conditions, and any extra costs incurred for rerouting or delay due to travel without the necessary documents will be the participant’s responsibility.
 If not a U.S. citizen, participants should contact the embassy or consulate of the countries they will visit or transit through to ensure they obtain the proper documentation.